-Headphones and earphones are placed very closed to the outer ear and can produce very loud levels of sound very close to the ear.
-Long exposure to loud sound through these devices can damage these hair cells resulting in a hearing loss known as Noise-Induced Hearing Loss, or NIHL.
+Headphones and earphones are placed much closed to the outer ear and can produce very loud levels of sound very close to the ear.
+Long exposure to loud sounds through these devices can damage these hair cells resulting in a hearing loss known as Noise-Induced Hearing Loss, or NIHL.

 How to prevent noise-induced hearing loss?

 Don’t panic; you don’t need to snip all your headphones cords to prevent hearing loss.
 Making sure to keep a reasonable volume can protect your ears from hearing loss; limiting your use of these devices helps as well.
 It’s a smart move to wear headphones with either good passive or active noise cancellation.
 By reducing the external noise, you can play music at a safe level and still hear it relatively loud and clear.
 Besides, take time during the day to enjoy silence or quiet noise, and never fall asleep with music playing through your headphones.